PCT Singapore National Phase Guide

 This is a general guide for Singapore National Phase entries of an International (PCT) Patent Application.

-For “domestic” Singapore filings, which are filings initiated with IPOS in its own capacity (rather than as a Receiving Office for PCT applications), please see our Singapore Patent Guide.
+For “domestic” or direct Singapore filings, which are filings initiated with IPOS in its own capacity (rather than as a Receiving Office for PCT applications), please see our Singapore Patent Guide.

 Deadline for National Phase Entry